Tanay2104/WiDS-5.0/README.md

 #### **Part 1: Learning Resources**

+This is mainly for those new to Python and Numpy.
+For those who are familiar, you may directly skip to the assignment, since it will be used later.
 Your goal this week is to go through these high-quality tutorials.
 You don't need to memorize everything, but focus on understanding the core concepts.
 We'll also provide a tutorial on git, which will be (forever) useful for version control.

 *   **Python Basics (for those: new to the language):**
     * **Tutorial:** ([FreeCodeCamp Tutorial video](https://www.youtube.com/watch?v=eWRfhZUzrAc))